Dutch Oven Daddy

 • Get the Recipe

-Why You Will Love This Sweet Potato Recipe
+Why You'll Love This Sweet Potato Hash

 • Sweet and Savory.
 The combination of lightly sweet sweet potatoes with savory eggs, bacon, and seasonings is a true winner!